pyside/pyside2-setup/README.rst

    ::

-      $ brew install install python cmake qt
+      $ brew install python cmake qt

-Remark: This installs Homebrew Python, which is fine for you as a single user.
+Remark: This installs ``Homebrew`` Python, which is fine for you as a single user.
-If you are considering to build for externals, see the section ``About PySide Distributions``.
+If you are considering to build installers for external users, see the section ``About PySide Distributions``.

 #.
 Install latest ``pip`` distribution into the Python you
    installed in the first step: download `get-pip.py